dontworryjohn/aws-bootcamp-cruddur-2023/journal/week10.md

 ```

-Note: cfn-guard is an open-source command line interface (CLI) that checks CloudFormation templates for policy compliance using a simple, policy-as-code, declarative language. for more details refer to the followin [link](https://github.com/aws-cloudformation/cloudformation-guard)
+Note: cfn-guard is an open-source command line interface (CLI) that checks CloudFormation templates for policy compliance using a simple, policy-as-code, declarative language. for more details refer to the following [link](https://github.com/aws-cloudformation/cloudformation-guard)

 to install cfn-guard
 ```bash